mtnt/reduxModuleCreator/README.md

 # Introduction

 If you don`t want to change a path to a reducer and path of data in a controller subscriber.
-If you want to reuse yuo business logic several times without any troubles.
+If you want to reuse you business logic several times without any troubles.

 You need this =)